AbdelrahmanMerdan/MyGamingList/README.md

 Simply download the exe file and run.</br>

 <b>How to Build and Compile:</b><br>
+Make sure you have at least Java ver.17 and above installed, and that your IDE has any type of Gradle integration installed.

 Download and import source code as a Gradle project.
-Make sure that your IDE has any type of Gradle integration installed.

 Refresh project by right-clicking on MyGamingList, then going to Gradle -> Refresh Gradle Project.

-Wait for a several minutes for the necessary libararies to be installed.
+Wait for several seconds for the necessary libararies to be installed.

 To configure Gradle project and its tasks, please look at build.gradle and settings.gradle file.